 Normally high-end enduro and trail bikes will come with carbon rims due to the weight savings and strength benefits.
 However, many professional riders choose to use alloy rims on the back wheel because they are more reliable and deal with impacts better than carbon.

 - Enduro bikes will often have wider rims than trail bikes.

-- Generally trail bikes have narrorer tyres, with less tread than enduro bikes
+- Generally, trail bikes have narrower tyres, with less tread than enduro bikes

 Enduro bikes normally have wide tyres with aggressive tread to help get the best traction possible, whereas trail bikes have tyres that are designed to have less rolling friction to make them more enjoyable for longer riders.
 Also, trail bike tyres have less sidewall reinforcement making them more prone to punctures but are lighter weight compared to reinforced enduro tyres.

 Enduro bikes will usually have larger brake rotors and bigger brake callipers with more positions (normally 4 pistons) than trail bikes.
 Larger disks brake rotors improve stopping power on descents by dispersing heat better, which is perfect for enduro bikes needing consistent braking power over long descents.
 Trail bikes have smaller rotors and lighter brake callipers with fewer pistons (normally 2 pistons) because they don’t get as hot and need as much stopping power.
 Simple weight is less of an issue for enduro bikes as they are designed to go downhill so they have better brakes, whereas trail bikes need to save weight, and don’t require as much stopping power.

 - Trail bikes often have a 180mm rotor on the front and a 160mm rotor on the back.

 - Enduro bikes often have a 200mm rotor on the front and a 180mm on the back.